gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Are you awake?"

 The bot's flashlight brightened slightly.
-Its green lasers flashed on and swept across the room.
+Its green lasers flashed across the room.
 "Returning to normal operating status," it said.